-- The Co-Conspirators are Endo, Janssen, Mallinckrodt, and Purdue, as defined below.
-They manufacture, market, distribute, and sell Opioids in Canada. - 13.
-McKinsey was retained to work for all the Co-Conspirators, with staff from McKinsey US and McKinsey Canada sharing work and expertise on projects.
+- 12. The Co-Conspirators are Endo, Janssen, Mallinckrodt, and Purdue, as defined below.
+They manufacture, market, distribute, and sell Opioids in Canada. - US and McKinsey Canada sharing work and expertise on projects.
 McKinsey was also retained to work for other participants in the opioid market and regulators, including the Health Industry Distributors Association, the FDA, Cardinal Health, AbbVie Inc., Bayer AG, Pfizer Inc., Optimer Pharmaceuticals Inc., Astellas Pharmaceuticals Inc. and Valeant Pharmaceuticals International.
 The strategies employed with the Co-Conspirators was a North American strategy to boost the sale of Opioids, regardless of whether the advice and direction was given to Canadian or US Co-Conspirators.